Open-Markets-Initiative/Directory/Organizations/Boats/Protocols/MemoirLastSale.md

-## Memoir Last Sale: Boats Trade Data
+## Memoir Last Sale: Boats Last Sale Trade Data

-Sbe-encoded market data protocol providing last sale trade information for securities traded on Blue Ocean Ats.
+Real-time trade feed reporting executions, cancellations, and corrections for securities traded on Blue Ocean Ats.

 ### Overview

-Memoir Last Sale is the trade reporting market data protocol for Blue Ocean Ats (Boats), delivering real-time trade execution data including price, quantity, and trade condition indicators during overnight trading sessions.
-Built on the Memx technology platform, the protocol uses Simple Binary Encoding (Sbe) for efficient binary message encoding.

-The feed disseminates trade messages as executions occur, providing subscribers with timely last sale information for all listed instruments.
-Trade messages include relevant condition codes and indicators for regulatory reporting and downstream processing.
+Memoir Last Sale is an event-based market data protocol that publishes trade activity for every instrument traded on Blue Ocean Ats.
+The feed delivers trade reporting, trade cancellation, and trade correction events along with trading session state, enabling subscribers to consume a clean last-sale stream without needing full depth of book.

+Messages are encoded using the Fix Trading Community Simple Binary Encoding standard and distributed as a sequenced fixed-width stream over the Memx-Udp multicast channel.
+Gap fill replay is available over the Memx-Tcp channel for subscribers that miss packets or need to resynchronize.
+The protocol is unidirectional and cannot be used to submit orders.

 ### Transport

-Udp multicast.
-Trade messages are disseminated in real time on multicast groups with sequence numbers for gap detection and message ordering.
+Udp multicast via the Memx-Udp channel for real-time delivery of sequenced Sbe messages with per-message sequence numbers for gap detection.
+Tcp via the Memx-Tcp channel for gap fill replay when subscribers detect missed messages.

 ### Key Characteristics

+- **Last sale** - Executed trade stream with price, size, and condition codes
+- **Trade lifecycle** - Trade report, cancellation, and correction messages
-- **Sbe encoded** - Fixed-length binary fields for efficient low-latency parsing
+- **Sbe encoded** - Fix Simple Binary Encoding for fixed-width low-latency parsing
-- **Memx platform** - Built on proven Memx exchange technology
-- **Real-time trades** - Trade executions disseminated as they occur
-- **Trade conditions** - Condition codes and indicators included with each trade
-- **Sequence numbered** - Packets carry sequence numbers for gap detection
+- **Udp multicast delivery** - Real-time publication over the Memx-Udp channel with sequence numbers
+- **Tcp gap fill** - Replay service over the Memx-Tcp channel for missed messages
+- **Trading session status** - Current state of the trading session included in the feed
+- **Unidirectional** - Market data only, cannot be used to enter orders